Doorstead

 Should I rent out my Hampton Roads home or sell it?

-Selling converts appreciation into cash today; renting lets you compound cash flow, appreciation, and rent growth over time, with Hampton Roads rents up 4.24% year over year to a median of $1,934.
-That rent-growth trend favors holding, but the real math comes down to your specific mortgage, purchase price, and tax situation, market-wide medians only tell part of the story.
-Run your numbers through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.
+Selling converts your equity to cash today; renting lets you stack cash flow, ongoing appreciation, and rent growth over time.
+Hampton Roads rents came in at a blended median of $1,971 in July 2026 and grew 3.72% year-over-year, but whether renting pencils out for your specific property depends on your mortgage balance, purchase price, taxes, and how long you plan to hold.
+Run your numbers through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity on both a pre- and post-tax basis.